Resources

 Name 2 things you can smell right now (or 2 smells you like)

-Name one good thing about yourself
+Name 1 good thing about yourself

 Repeat as many times as needed.
 By the end of the exercise, you should feel calmer and more relaxed.